Tutorial: llmTools

 of messages.
 A tool_calls field is a JSON Array listing the tools the model wants to

 call.
-While Qwen3 supports parallel tool calls, it looks like Ollama API surface doesn’t
+It looks like Ollama API surface doesn’t yet support parallel tool calls–even though

-yet provide parallel tool calls.
-In this tutorial we only explore serial tool calls.
+Qwen3, for example, supports parallel tool calls.
+In this tutorial we will explore only

-Each tool call is specified as a JSON Object, e.g., here’s an example Ollama
+serial tool calls.
+Each tool call is specified as a JSON Object, e.g., here’s an example

 {